ejw-data/plotly-dashboard-nba-championship/README.md

 1. Run `index.html`
 1. Due CORS block, you may need to run a browser extension to bypass these restrictions.
 I have been using the Chrome extension called "Moesif Origin & CORS Changer".
 This extension has a toggle button to turn it on and off easily.
 The page should display at this point.
 `Note:  In the future I will fix the CORS issues so this Chrome extension is not needed.`
+1. Update:  Included a simple fix by using a free proxy server - documentation can be found at [https://github.com/Freeboard/thingproxy](https://github.com/Freeboard/thingproxy)
 <br>

 ## Example